t3kama07/t3kama07.github.io/index.md

-# Welcome to My GitHub Pages Website
+# Welcome to My GitHub Pages Website! 🖥️

 This is a Basic Static Website created using **GitHub Pages** and GitHub Flavored Markdown (GFM).

-## Features of GitHub Flavored Markdown

 ### 1. Tables

-You can create tables easily with GitHub Flavored Markdown.
 Here’s an example of a simple table:

 | Feature       | Description  |
 | ------------- | ------------ |